SpartanPawnch/COMP5530M-Group-Project/docs/projects.md

 # Project Files
-Project files are json files with the following structure:
+Project files are json files named project.json located at the root directory of the project.
+They have the following structure:

 ```json:
 {